alvayus/sPyBlocks/README.md

 ## License

 <p align="justify">
-This project is licensed under the GPL License - see the <a href="https://github.com/alvayus/Neural-Logic-Gates/blob/main/LICENSE">LICENSE.md file</a> for details.
+This project is licensed under the GPL License - see the <a href="https://github.com/alvayus/Neural-Logic-Gates/blob/main/LICENSE">LICENSE.md</a> file for details.
 </p>

 <p align="justify">